CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

 - @stigtsp - We need more help from others in the triage group:
     - [ ] Contact @timlegge, @stigtsp - Integrating CVE process more with triage
 - [ ] @robrwo - CNA/CPANSec workflow description needed from CVE reservation to disclosure
-    - [ ] (Volunteer needed) - Write a guide/workflow doc, including details on how embargos work
+    - [ ] (Volunteer needed) - Write a guide/workflow doc, including details on how embargoes work
-    - @sjn - could this be turned into a tabletop excercise?
+    - @sjn - could this be turned into a tabletop exercise?
 - [ ] @stigtsp - guided CVE writeup-sessions at PTS and at regular times otherwise
     - @stigtsp and @timlegge prepare a dummy scenario
 - [x] @garu has emailed a list of old perl CVEs to RH for reassigment to our CNA, pending